AMahajna/dive/README.md

 alpha = dive(tse, ecosystem_functioning, output_dir = "figures")

 where:
-tse - is your Tree Summarized Experiment (n samples) ecosystem_functioning - is a measure of ecosystem functioning defined by the user (dataframe with dimesnions of n*1) alpha - is a dataframe of the different alpha diversity metrics calculated for the respective tse output_dir - is the name of directory in which to save the resulting cross-correlational functions (default = "figures")
+tse - is your Tree Summarized Experiment (n samples) \n ecosystem_functioning - is a measure of ecosystem functioning defined by the user (dataframe with dimesnions of n*1) \n alpha - is a dataframe of the different alpha diversity metrics calculated for the respective tse \n output_dir - is the name of directory in which to save the resulting cross-correlational functions (default = "figures") \n